unipept/unipept/test/README.md

 ## Backend web server

-The web server can be tested by using `'rails test` this will do the following
+The web server can be tested by using `rails test` this will do the following

 1. Setup a testing database from the data contained in [fixtures](./fixtures) and the schema in [/db/schema.rb](/db/schema.rb).
 2. Run the unit tests for the models in [models](./models)